imranbanglaweb/Student-Information-System/README.md

 Student Information System With Raw Php
 You Can Download use for personal and commercial

-for more projects you goto my web site <strong>https://imranweb-bd.com</strong>
+for more projects you can goto my web site <strong>https://imranweb-bd.com</strong>